ehedman/victron-venus-container/README.md

 ### From shell
 - /usr/local/bin/venus-boot.sh [ rootdir for venus ] [ method=chroot:systemd-nspawn:docker ]
 - To start the Qt-gui on the raperry-pi display: /usr/local/bin/venus-start-gui (from the host shell or from shell call from another app)
-- The remote console is always active but may run on port 80.
+- The remote console is always active on port 80.

-Eventually you have to deal with port conflicts between the host and the venus system, though not for the systemd-nspawn booted system.
+Eventually you have to deal with port conflicts between the host and the venus guest system (possibly for port 80 and 22), though not for the systemd-nspawn booted system.

 ### NOTE
 - The reboot function in /opt/victronenergy/gui/qml/PageSettingsGeneral.qml is now altered to Qt.quit()